khushmeenkauruppal/python-analysis-netflix-viewing-activity/.ipynb_checkpoints/README-checkpoint.md

 * On which days of the week have I watched Netflix the most?

-  When we look at the total number of hours of viewing activity, Tuesday to Thursday tops the list by a significant amount but when we look at the average the margin of difference decreases.
-This can be explained by looking at the number of times viewing started per day which is as high as 34 for days like Tuesdays and as low as 17 for days like Saturdays, thus, making the average almost the same throughout the week despite the huge difference in the total number of hours watched for each day.
-In conclusion, I tend to watch Netflix more during the weekdays, especially between Tuesday and Thursday as compared to the weekends.

 * During which hours of the day do I most often start watching Netflix?

-  The viewing activity peaks at 3PM, 6PM, and 7PM, with a total of 5+ hours over the last 5 weeks for each time of the day.